Author: Tobias Möller

 Herbert Blomstedt | Picture: Martin U. K. Lengemann

 For Herbert Blomstedt, Anton Bruckner is “the greatest symphonist since Beethoven”.
-In our interview, he provides an insight into his lifelong preoccupation with the composer.
+In our interview from the 2021/22 season, he provides an insight into his lifelong preoccupation with the composer.
 He outlines Bruckner’s spiritual and tonal world, which was inspired to a large extent by the view of the Austrian Alps.
 We learn how to find Bruckner’s soul in the symphonies and why acoustic incense should be used sparingly in their performance.

 Hans von Bülow, the first chief conductor of the Berliner Philharmoniker, said of Anton Bruckner: “Half genius, half fool”.
 That is of course very polemical, but is there also a grain of truth in it?